Every Way to Stream BritBox Shows

 Our rundown of BritBox's new subscription tiers.

-It took BritBox multiple tries to figure out how it fit best into the American streaming ecosystem.
-Like Hulu before it, the streaming service was a joint project originally conceived as a legal way for U.S. viewers to watch U.K. shows after the rapid increase of VPN piracy of BBC iPlayer and ITV Hub shot up in the mid-2010s.
-The first iteration that arrived in 2017 was basically the streaming equivelant of BBC America: zero leverage to acquire current popular programming, and very little idea how to compensate for it.
-Instead, it had to lean on older programs and live streams of classic holiday programming aimed at some imagined "British ex-pat" longing it watch the Queen's Speech at Christmas.
+It took BritBox multiple attempts to figure out how best to fit into the American streaming ecosystem.
+Like Hulu before it, the streaming service was a joint project originally conceived as a legal way for U.S. viewers to watch U.K. shows after VPN piracy of BBC iPlayer and ITV Hub shot up in the mid-2010s.
+The first iteration that arrived in 2017 was basically the streaming equivalent of BBC America: zero leverage to acquire current popular programming, and very little idea how to compensate for it.
+Instead, it had to lean on older programs and live streams of classic holiday programming aimed at some imagined "British ex-pat" longing to watch the Queen's Speech at Christmas.

 The second iteration of BritBox arrived around the time of the pandemic, when BritBox split into two distinct entities.
-There was the version that streamed overseas, called BritBox International and a domestic version, BritBox UK, initially a companion to ITV Hub and then a subsection of its replacement, ITVX.
-The two BritBoxes started working in tandem with ITV and BBC as co-producers on a few ambitious miniseries.
+There was the version that streamed overseas, called BritBox International, and a domestic version, BritBox UK, initially a companion to ITV Hub and then a subsection of its replacement, ITVX.
+The two BritBox channels began working in tandem with ITV and the BBC as co-producers on a few ambitious miniseries.
 Most of what was produced wound up being mid-range, and none of it managed to break through the pure wall of entertainment information that was Peak TV.

 BritBox by BBC

-BritBox has 3.75 million subscribers when the BBC bought it in early 2024, a very respectable number for a niche service.
+BritBox had 3.75 million subscribers when the BBC bought it in early 2024, a very respectable number for a niche service.
 By the end of 2025, the growth hadn't been spectacular – the number is now just over 4 million – but it is very stable.
-Like Acorn TV, BritBox has one of the lowest churn rates in turnover, with over half of its subscribers paying yearly up front rather than month-to-month.
-That's despite the jump in price from its original $6.99/month to the current $10.99/month (or $109.99/year).
+Like Acorn TV, BritBox has one of the lowest churn rates, with over half of its subscribers paying yearly up front rather than month-to-month.
+That's despite the price jump from its original $6.99/month to the current $10.99/month (or $109.99/year).

-But the real benefit of subscribing the BritBox is that, after a decade, it finally has a solid slate of imported and original programs worth watching.
-In 2017, the BBC (and ITV) had nearly all their popular programs locked in on other services/networks in the U.S., lucrative deals that were worth more than the nascent overseas service.
-However, with the rise of Channels 4 and 5 making more original programming, and new series co-rpoduced with BritBox from the BBC and ITV, the service has managed to do what BBC America never did – have actual, well written, unique British programming that cannot be found anywhere else.
+But the real benefit of subscribing to BritBox is that, after a decade, it finally has a solid slate of imported and original programs worth watching.
+In 2017, the BBC (and ITV) had nearly all their popular programs locked into other services/networks in the U.S., lucrative deals worth more than the nascent overseas service.
+However, with the rise of Channels 4 and 5 producing more original programming, and new series co-produced with BritBox by the BBC and ITV, the service has managed to do what BBC America never did – offer actual, well-written, unique British programming that cannot be found anywhere else.

 BBC Select

-There were several failed attempts by the BBC to launch completely in-house made streaming services over the 2010s.
-There was the half-hearted attempt at "Global iPlayer" that was never offered outside of Europe which folded in 2015.
-There was Project Kangaroo that never actually managed to get off the ground.
+There were several failed attempts by the BBC to launch entirely in-house streaming services in the 2010s.
+There was the half-hearted attempt at "Global iPlayer" which was never offered outside Europe and folded in 2015.
+There was Project Kangaroo, which never managed to get off the ground.
 Only BBC Select managed to launch, albeit to little to no fanfare.

 BBC Select wasn't a bad idea, mind you.
 As noted above, the BBC's big problem in launching a global service is its unwillingness to claw back all its programs from where they were already housed, the way Disney and Warner Bros. did ahead of the launches of Disney+ and HBO Max.
 That meant its most popular shows were already streaming on other platforms: PBS Passport, Acorn TV, Netflix, and Hulu, just to name a few.